Your daily shower routine might be to blame for all that water pooling around your ankles — a clear sign of a slow or clogged drain.

 Every time you shower, you shed several strands of hair.
 That’s a lot of locks getting tangled up inside your drain!
 A drain screen captures hair and chunks of bar soap to keep the pipe flowing freely.
 There are several types of drain screens, from simple devices that sit directly on top of the drain to more complicated gadgets that you insert into the pipe.
 They’re cheap, and they’ll save you a lot of money on a repair bill.

-Turn to the Garland Area Drain Cleaning Experts
+Turn to the Rockwall Area Drain Cleaning Experts

 If you read these helpful tips too late and the damage is already done, consider having your drains professionally cleaned.
-Sunrise Plumbing & Air and its fleet of fully stocked vehicles are prepared to provide fast, effective repairs.
-To schedule your appointment, call (214) 997-6707 or contact us here.
+Sunrise Plumbing and its fleet of fully stocked vehicles are prepared to provide fast, effective repairs.
+To schedule your appointment, call (469) 378-8731.